Dithionic acid

-Dithionic acid, H2S2O6, is a chemical compound known only in solution.

-Salts

-Dithionic acid is diprotic and salts called dithionates are known.
-No acid salts (i.e.: one proton lost) have been discovered.
-All dithionates are readily soluble in water.
-They are mild oxidizing and mild reducing agents.
-The shape of the dithionate ion is like ethane, but two SO3 groups adopt an almost eclipsed conformation.
-The S—S bond length is about 2.15 Å; the S—O bonds are rather short with a bond length of 1.43 Å.
+Dithionic acid, H2S2O6, is the inorganic compound with the formula H2S2O6.
+It is the doubly protonated derivative of dithionate, a well-characterized dianion.
+Dithionic acid is mainly observed and characterized as an aqueous solution.

 Synthesis

 Dithionates can be made by oxidizing a sulfite (from the +4 to the +5 oxidation state), but on a larger scale they are made by oxidizing a cooled aqueous solution of sulfur dioxide with manganese dioxide:

-2 MnO2 + 3 SO2 → MnS2O6 + MnSO4

 The manganese dithionate solution formed can then be converted to dithionate salts of other metals by metathesis reactions:

-Ba2+() + MnS2O6() + MnSO4() → BaSO4()↓ + BaS2O6·2H2O()

 Concentrated solutions of dithionic acid can subsequently be obtained treating a barium dithionate solution with sulfuric acid: